jakewies/flexomatic/README.md

 A component-based flexbox grid system for React, built with `styled-components` and based on the [Solved by Flexbox](https://philipwalton.github.io/solved-by-flexbox/demos/grids/) implementation.

+### Why should you use this?

+`flexomatic` aims to be a very simple, lightweight grid system with a flexible API that allows you to get up and running in seconds.
+It is based on the methodology proposed in [Solved by Flexbox](https://philipwalton.github.io/solved-by-flexbox/demos/grids/), where the goal is to expose a minimal grid system that doesn't weigh the user down with a multitude of options.

+### Features

+* Each `Cell` component is the same width by default
+* Full control over individual `Cell` components, including width and alignment
+* Responsive, with media query support
+* Nested Grids

 ## Getting started

 ```